caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

   <p class=MsoNormal style='margin-bottom:0cm;margin-bottom:.0001pt;line-height:
   normal'><span lang=EN-GB>Create a special user<i> </i></span><i><span
   lang=EN-US>sambausr</span></i><i><span lang=EN-US> </span></i><span
-  lang=EN-GB> for the samba server so you not have to use the root or pi user to allow access to the directories on the Raspberry</span></p>
+  lang=EN-GB>Â for the samba server so you not have to use the root or pi user to allow access to the directories on the Raspberry</span></p>
   </td>
   <td width=326 valign=top style='width:244.45pt;border:solid windowtext 1.0pt;